How to feel more confident about childbirth

 However, it's unrealistic to expect to know exactly what you're doing - especially for first-time parents.
 It’s normal to feel overwhelmed and it is a matter of trial and error to find out what works best for you.

 "You’re sleep-deprived, your body is trying to heal and you're trying to master new things too," says Dr Williams.
-"If people choose to breastfeed, you're trying to grasp that skill.
+"If you choose to breastfeed, you're trying to grasp that skill.
 There is still this idea that the baby knows what to do, and the mum knows what to do, but it’s not true," she adds.

 "It is a learned skill and it can be difficult and painful.
 Any one of these things is hard, but you lay them all on top of each other and that's where the challenge is."